MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/iot-ent-device-lockdown-features.md

 1. You're prompted to restart the reference device, type **Y** to reboot.
 The device reboots into audit mode.

-   Once you've enabled the keyboard filter, see [Keyboard filter PowerShell script samples](../Customize/keyboardfilter-powershell-script-samples.md) to learn about blocking key combinations.
+   Once you enable the keyboard filter, see [Keyboard filter PowerShell script samples](../Customize/keyboardfilter-powershell-script-samples.md) to learn about blocking key combinations.

 1. For this lab, we're going to provide a demo on blocking the CTRL+ALT+DEL key.
 In an administrative PowerShell command window, copy and paste the following commands.